BBB - A+ Rating - the best there is

-First found in Dauphiné, where this family held a family seat since ancient times.
+First found in Dauphiny (French: Dauphiné or Dauphiné Viennois), a former province in southeastern France, where this family held a family seat since ancient times.

 This web page shows only a small excerpt of our Beaummone research.
-Another 399 words(28 lines of text) covering the years 1000, 1080, 1584, 1616, and 1745 are included under the topic Early Beaummone History in all our PDF Extended History products.
+Another 685 words(49 lines of text) covering the years 1000, 1080, 1584, 1616, and 1745 are included under the topic Early Beaummone History in all our PDF Extended History products.

-Another 26 words(2 lines of text) are included under the topic Early Beaummone Notables in all our PDF Extended History products.
+Another 37 words(3 lines of text) are included under the topic Early Beaummone Notables in all our PDF Extended History products.

 Some of the first settlers of this family name or some of its variants were: Jas Beaumont settled in America in 1665; John Beaumont, aged 34; settled in New York in 1820; David Beaumont settled in Philadelphia in 1856; Peter Beaumond settled in Virginia in 1650.